-175 Regardless of the sliding law used we find that $\beta \ll 1$ (Table 3), because the time scale for the hydrology, t{h0} , is about four orders of magnitude smaller than the time scale for the ice sheet, t_0 ; t{h0} is on the order of months while t_0 is on the order of millennia.
+Regardless of the sliding law used we find that $\beta \ll 1$ (Table 3) because the timescale for the hydrology, t{h0} , is about 4 orders of magnitude smaller than the timescale for the ice sheet, t_0 ; t{h0} is on the order of months, while t_0 is on the order of millennia.
 We interpret this as the hydrology being in a "pseudo-steady" state, meaning that it quickly reaches a steady state for whatever conditions the ice imposes as the ice evolves.
-We exploit this to simplify the numerical solution (see below) of the hydrology equation, by setting the time derivative in Eq.
+We exploit this to simplify the numerical solution (see below) of the hydrology equation by setting the time derivative in Eq.
 (12) to zero. $\beta \ll 1$ also implies that the ice advection term in Eq.
 (12) has minimal effect.
 Regardless, we retain that term in anticipation of it becoming important in cases when $\frac{\partial S}{\partial x}$ is large.
-Another insight stemming from these parameter values is that $\alpha \ll \gamma$ and $\alpha \ll 1$, which implies, for the regularized Coulomb and Budd 180 cases, that the basal shear stress has a much larger impact on the ice-sheet force balance than the longitudinal stresses in Eq.
+Another insight stemming from these parameter values is that $\alpha \ll \gamma$ and $\alpha \ll 1$, which implies, for the regularized Coulomb and Budd cases, that the basal shear stress has a much larger impact on the ice-sheet force balance than the longitudinal stresses in Eq.
 (16).
 Regardless, to better represent the dynamics near the grounding line where the basal shear stress vanishes, we retain the longitudinal stress term.

 To solve these equations, we apply the finite-difference approximation following Schoof (2007).
 The model domain and variables are discretized into one-dimensional grids.
-The ice velocity and thickness grids are staggered and split into two 185 segments, one with coarse resolution and another with fine resolution near the grounding line.
+The ice velocity and thickness grids are staggered and split into two segments: one with coarse resolution and another with fine resolution near the grounding line.
 This split-grid approach is to preserve computational efficiency while properly resolving the stresses near the grounding line.
 The different grids used in our experiments are described in Table 1.
 To account for a moving grounding line, we apply a coordinate transformation (Appendix B) that allows for the "stretching" of the grids (Schoof, 2007).
 The grounding-line position is implicitly determined at each time step by imposing the flotation condition.
 For the hydrology equations, we use a uniform grid at an intermediate resolution.
-190 The hydrology equations also undergo the same coordinate stretching as the ice equations.
-In each iterative step, the effective pressure is linearly interpolated onto the velocity grid while both the velocity and ice thickness are linearly interpolated onto the hydrology grid.
-Spatial derivatives are approximated with centered differences, unless they are at the boundary and not addressed by a boundary condition, in which case we use one-sided differences.
+The hydrology equations also undergo the same coordinate stretching as the ice equations.
+In each iterative step, the effective pressure is linearly interpolated onto the velocity grid, while both the velocity and ice thickness are linearly interpolated onto the hydrology grid.
+Spatial derivatives are approximated with centered differences unless they are at the boundary and not addressed by a boundary condition, in which case we use one-sided differences.
 Time derivatives are solved with a backwards Euler method.
-The system of nonlinear discrete equations is solved iteratively with MATLAB's fsolve function.
-This solution 195 method is based on code from Robel (2021), which was used to solve the model described by Schoof (2007).
+The system of nonlinear dis-